 Finally, the hyphae continue to develop outside the roots forming an extended network of fine hyphae that cover up to 700 times more soil area than the plants own roots.
 This tangled network of fungal hyphae can reach a length of over 8000 kilometres2, as a result, the fungus and the plant can together absorb much more water and nutrients than they can individually.

-In addition to absorbing plant available nutrients, mycorrhizal fungi secrete enzymes which are able to break down organic matter in the soil.
+In addition to absorbing plant-available nutrients, mycorrhizal fungi secrete enzymes that are able to break down organic matter in the soil.
 The organic matter is broken down into nutrients which can then be absorbed.
 The two processes which mycorrhizae use to supply nutrients to plants can happen concurrently or in isolation of each other.

 - Humphreys et al. 2010.
 Mutualistic mycorrhiza-like symbiosis in the most ancient group of land plants.
 Department of Animal and Plant Sciences, University of Sheffield, Sheffield S10 2TN, UK.
 Nature Communications Journal.
 DOI: 10.1038/ncomms1105.
 Pp 1-7

 - Shen et al. 2016.
 Testing an alternative method for estimating the length of fungal hyphae using photomicrography and image processing.
 PLoS ONE 11:e0157017 10.1371/journal.pone.0157017

 - Fries N. 2003.
 The nutrition of fungi from the aspect of growth factor requirements.
 Uppsala University Institution for fysiologisk Botanik.
 Uppsala.
 Sweden.
 Pp118-123.

 - Soil fungi connections - 2021-09-28